Nov 09, 2022

 You might have saved your business from a bad customer this time.
 However, there’s no guarantee that no problem clients will approach you again in the future.
 The best way to avoid this unpleasant situation is to not work with them in the first place.

-Here is some advice to avoid problem clients and win dream clients:
+So besides our advice on how to fire a client, we have also prepared some advice to avoid problem clients and win dream clients:

 - Decide on the “ideal client” criteria ‒ consider your target audience, niche, personal beliefs, and values when making a list.